Common Carrier Fares: Air, Taxi, Rail, Bus

 Taxi and shuttle service is authorized between terminals, lodgings, and work stations.

 All employees are encouraged to travel using routes and schedules that provide the most cost-effective, efficient travel that meets the business purpose.
 A roomette is allowed when sleeping accommodations are needed due to overnight travel.
-A bedroom is allowed if no roomette is available or if special accommodations are approved because of the trip's nature or the traveler's health.
-Applicable meal and incidental expense per diem may not be claimed if a meal is provided and consumed as part of the roomette or bedroom rate.
+A bedroom is allowed if no roomette is available or if special accommodations are approved because of the trip's nature or the employee’s health.
+Applicable meal and incidental expense per diem may be reduced on a pro-rata basis if a meal is provided and consumed as part of the roomette or bedroom rate.

 Bus Lines